Chicago nixes school for 3rd day as virus, union debate rage

 It was unclear Thursday when the board may act, but the process could take weeks to play out.
 In December 2020, the board rejected the union’s request to block the district from resuming in-person instruction in January 2021.

-The teachers union has threatened to strike during contentious bargaining over school conditions for decades, and last walked off the job in 2012 and 2019, when talks with the city broke down.
+The teachers union last walked off the job in 2012 and 2019, when talks with the city broke down.
 There was also a one-day work stoppage in 2016 over unfair labor practices.

 Attendance was low in schools earlier this week with thousands of students in quarantine related to COVID-19 cases and others opting to stay home to avoid exposure.
 The World Health Organization likened the explosion of COVID-19 cases worldwide to a “tsunami.”
 CPS reported 433 student infections on Tuesday, its highest daily total, according to district data.